Lemon water with coconut oil when I wake up.

 - Fermented salsa (I make my own)

 Yes, I do supplement.
 I find that these days, it’s just not possible to obtain everything from food alone.
-Our ancestors were more easily able to accomplish this because their food was more nutrient dense, their soil wasn’t depleted, their carrots didn’t travel 2,500 miles to reach them, and they didn’t have the modern convenience foods that we all sometimes cave to (hello, gluten-free pizza).
+Our ancestors were more easily able to accomplish this because their food was more nutrient dense, their soil wasn’t depleted, their carrots didn’t travel 2,500 miles to reach them, and they didn’t have the modern convenience foods that we all sometimes crave (hello, gluten-free pizza).

 - Prenatal vitamins (I’m pregnant and they’re loaded with goodies)